juliogomez/netdevops/README.md

 #### <a name='Testf-WorkingwithTestCases'></a>Test f - Working with Test Cases

-Now that you know how to run some basic tests with pyATS and Genie, it is time to explore how we could give it a proper structure to build a more complex test.
+Now that you know how to run some basic tests with pyATS and Genie, it is time to explore how we could give it a proper structure to build more complex tests.
 That's what _Test Cases_ are all about: a framework that allows you to build _repeatable_ and _more sophisticated_ testing processes.

 Let's take a look at this example: